Who is Rachel? What has she accomplished?

-- Racial Equity - The very first motion I brought to the School Committee, with my sister-in-service, Member Ayesha Wilson, was to name racial equity as a priority.
+- Racial Equity - The very first motion I brought to the School Committee, with Member Wilson, was to name racial equity as a priority.
 This was an outgrowth of our work with the Building Equity Bridges movement.
-The policy’s enactment positioned us to advocate successfully for racial equity components in the budget, including a new Office of Equity, Inclusion and Belonging and a more robust family engagement team.
+The policy’s enactment positioned us to advocate successfully for racial equity components in the budget, including a new Office of Equity, Inclusion and Belonging, and a more robust family engagement team.
 The Committee also adopted community-developed antiracist vision and mission statements.
 In my second term, we established districtwide goals that reflect our expectation that ALL students should achieve at high levels, which previously was not the case.

 - A Champion for Every Child - Our system works best for students who have an adult supporter.
 Far too many of our students fall through the cracks simply because they don’t have someone to help them sign up for after school, find translation for their parents, or secure an internship.
 In the remote-schooling spring of 2020, I introduced a policy that would require every student to receive a weekly check-in call from a school staff member.
 While the Committee ultimately modified this to be students in grades 6-12, it was an important step towards ensuring a champion for every child.
-If reelected, I look forward to working to evolve this concept, particularly as the Committee collectively has expressed interest in implementing student success plans and expanding our early college initiative, both of which require someone in a navigator-like position.
+In my second term, we adopted a new District Plan that includes implementing a system for individualized student success plans.
+I am excited for the emerging system to include adult navigators (or champions!) to help students access the opportunities and supports they deserve.